sellerlabs/welcome/README.md

 - [ ] Ask your team to invite you to the everyone, devs, and other appropriate Google Apps groups.

-- [ ] Make a Trello account with your @sellerlabs.com address and set your username to `sl_yourname`.

 - [ ] Ask someone on your team to add you to the appropriate Google Calendars: [Seller Labs Events](https://calendar.google.com/calendar/embed?src=roundsphere.com_v7o7fnubciu8pi5ihni437j6e4%40group.calendar.google.com&ctz=America%2FNew_York) and [Leave](https://calendar.google.com/calendar/embed?src=roundsphere.com_sd6r3nmregejpaqdv6jb945d00%40group.calendar.google.com&ctz=America%2FNew_York).
 Note that most of your teammates' calendars are also accessible to view by searching for their name in the left sidebar on Google Calendar.
 You can then toggle viewing their calendar on and off.
 This might be nice for someone you'll be pairing with a lot in your first weeks, or for your manager.

 - [ ] If you'll be working in the Athens office, get a key fob from the office manager.
 This will allow you to open the electronically locked doors to our office after hours, and the gate to the parking deck downstairs anytime.
 Confirm where you can park on the parking [map](https://51ea6219-a-926af68e-s-sites.googlegroups.com/a/roundsphere.com/sellerlabsnet/office-space/parking/athens-parking-map.jpg)!